“To our sponsors in Australia, we are very thankful for your support and prayer. Together we will beat this pandemic. Thank you for everything.”

-Due to COVID-19, our project communities have faced increased risk of school dropout rates, economic hardship, food shortages and compounding health challenges.
-Since the beginning of the pandemic, our frontline Christian partners in Bangladesh have been working hard to support sponsored children and their families to reduce these vulnerabilities as best they can.
+Due to COVID-19, our project communities have faced increased risk of school dropout, economic hardship, food shortages and compounding health challenges.
+Since the beginning of the pandemic, our Christian partner organisations in Bangladesh have been working hard to support sponsored children and their families to reduce these vulnerabilities as best they can.

 Protecting the most vulnerable sponsored children and their families is a priority for our partners.
-Those facing extreme poverty within our project areas have received food to prevent starvation and farming resources to increase crop yields and boost incomes.
-Our partners also supplied further hygiene items, including masks and medicated soap, to more than 2,150 community members.
-In addition to these initiatives, our partners have also increased access to clean water for drinking and washing hands to further protect sponsored children from outbreaks.
+Those facing extreme poverty within our project areas have received food to prevent starvation as well as farming resources to increase crop yields and boost incomes.
+Our partners also supply hygiene items, including masks and medicated soap, to more than 2,150 community members.
+In addition to these initiatives, our partners are increasing access to clean water for drinking and washing hands to further protect sponsored children from outbreaks.

-Our local Christian partners in Cambodia have worked tirelessly to reduce the risk of COVID-19 for sponsored children and their families.
-COVID-19 has meant that project communities in Cambodia have faced increased risk of permanent school dropouts, domestic violence, and mental health challenges.
+Our Christian partner organisation has worked tirelessly to reduce the risk of COVID-19 for sponsored children and their families.
+COVID has meant that project communities in Cambodia have faced increased risk of permanent school dropouts, domestic violence, and mental health challenges.

 Since the start of the pandemic, online education systems have enabled sponsored children to continue learning and have prevented many children from dropping out of school permanently.
 Most schools have reopened across the country as of January.

-Staff from our local Christian partner, Church and Society Program Malawi (CSP Malawi), continue to support sponsorship activities through phone calls and community-based leaders.
+Staff from our local Christian partner continue to support sponsorship activities through phone calls and community-based leaders.
 Project staff have been adapting project activities to reduce the negative impacts of COVID-19.
-This includes addressing reduced family income, school dropouts and increased child marriage rates.
+This includes addressing reduced family income, school dropout and increased child marriage rates.

-CSP Malawi are focusing on COVID-19 prevention activities and strengthening local health facilities.
+Partner staff are focusing on COVID prevention activities and strengthening local health facilities.
 They continue to provide personal protective equipment and are distributing health information to prevent outbreaks in sponsorship communities.
 Project staff and community leaders have been pleased to see that cases of other preventable illnesses in the community have significantly dropped due to better hygiene practises across project areas.

 Our partners adjusted their programming to address the most pressing needs of project communities.
 More than 200 sponsorship families have been given emergency food to combat hunger and food scarcity.
 Our partners have also developed a new livelihood support program to increase incomes, especially for those living in remote areas.